 Florida Chamber of Commerce — Remember the COVID-19 liability shield?
 Before the American Rescue Plan passed and before vaccines were available to anyone under 65, it happened so long ago that you might have forgotten.
 That’s because the Florida Chamber of Commerce’s team of Mark Wilson, David Hart, Frank Walker and Carolyn Johnson got to work early, sitting down with lawmakers and getting the Governor and legislative leadership on board.
 Would COVID-19 lawsuits have really bogged down the courts and killed the recovery?
 Thanks to the Chamber, we’ll never have to find out.

 In on the win: Sponsors Sen. Brandes, Reps.
-Lawrence McClure and Colleen Burton; Patronis; the contract lobbyists at Smith, Bryan & Myers and the longtime tort reform champions at Delegal Aubuchon Consulting.
+Lawrence McClure and Burton; Patronis; the contract lobbyists at Smith, Bryan & Myers and the longtime tort reform champions at Delegal Aubuchon Consulting.

 The Florida Channel — Hats off to the Florida Channel for providing gavel-to-gavel coverage of the Session without skipping a beat.
 Those in The Process are grateful for their long hours covering committee meetings, floor Sessions, news conferences and more.
 They’ve provided much-needed transparency during the most unusual Session in Florida’s history.

 In on the win: Thank you, Beth Switzer and the entire Florida Channel team!